citrix/citrix-daas-rest-go/citrixorchestration/docs/MachineDetailResponseModel.md

 HasFailureReason returns a boolean if a field has been set.

+### SetFailureReasonNil

+`func (o *MachineDetailResponseModel) SetFailureReasonNil(b bool)`

+ SetFailureReasonNil sets the value for FailureReason to be an explicit nil

+### UnsetFailureReason
+`func (o *MachineDetailResponseModel) UnsetFailureReason()`

+UnsetFailureReason ensures that no value is present for FailureReason, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)